chutified/crypto-currencies/README.md

 }
 ```

 **GetCryptoResponse** defines the response message for the GetCrypto and indirectly for the SubscribeCrypto rpc calls.
-The response holds the cryptocurreny's full name, symbol, market capitalization in USD, current price in USD, circulating supply, whether is it mineable, volume and changes in the last hour/day/week.
+The response holds the cryptocurrency's full name, symbol, market capitalization in USD, current price in USD, circulating supply, whether is it mineable, volume and changes in the last hour/day/week.

 *The Name is the full name of the cryptocurrency.
 The Name value is fully capitalized.*<br>
 *The Symbol is the short version of the full currency name.
 The Symbol value is fully capitalized.*<br>